 Sample scenario – Payment amount increase

-Note: Amazon recommends that you secure an authorization from the buyer before you charge an amount higher than the original order amount to reduce the likelihood of chargebacks and A-to-z claims.
+Note: To reduce the likelihood of chargebacks and A-to-z claims, Amazon recommends that you notify the buyer before you charge an amount higher than the original order amount.
 Amazon also recommends that you send an email to the buyer with the updated order information and that you keep a record of the email.

 You don't need to notify Amazon if your buyer contacts you and requests that a shipping address be used for their order that is different from the one provided through the Amazon Pay AddressBook widget.
 You can adjust the address in your own order fulfillment process without passing any information back to Amazon about the change.

-Note: If you use a shipping address that was not provided by Amazon through the AddressBook widget, you won't be covered by the Amazon Payment Protection Policy.
-For more information about how shipping address changes affect your coverage, refer to Section "3.1 Your Liability; Payment Protection Policy" in the User Agreement.
+Note: If you use a shipping address that was not provided by Amazon through the AddressBook widget, you aren't covered by the Amazon Pay Payment Protection Policy.
+For more information on how shipping address changes will affect your coverage, refer to Section B6 Payment Protection Policy of the Customer Agreement.

 You call the CancelOrderReference API to mark an Order Reference object in the Draft, Open, or Suspended state as Canceled, as long as there are no Pending, Completed, or Closed captures against it.
-You do this when you have cancelled the full order and don't want to charge any amount for it.
-Amazon uses this information to indicate to the buyer that their payment for this order has been cancelled.
-When the Order Reference object is cancelled by calling the CancelOrderReference operation:
+You do this when you have canceled the full order and don't want to charge any amount for it.
+Amazon uses this information to indicate to the buyer that their payment for this order has been canceled.
+When the Order Reference object is canceled by calling the CancelOrderReference operation:

-- You cannot create any new authorisations on the Order Reference object, and any existing authorisations that are in the Open or Pending states are closed.
+- You can't create any new authorizations on the Order Reference object, and any existing authorizations that are in the Open or Pending states are closed.

 - You can cancel an Order Reference object only if there are no Completed, Closed, or Pending captures against it.